smartworkz-kyriacos/mlops-sagemaker-ci-cd/Git-GitHub.md

 # 24. Get Additional Information About a Remote Repository

-You can get detailed information about a remote repository by using the `relikellike parameter.and the name of the remote like `origin`.
+You can get detailed information about a remote repository by using the `remote-like parameter. and the name of the remote like `origin`.

 ```
 git remote show origin